Local NGO Applies Blumont Theatrical Technique

 Four actors rehearsed for the modified play at Mena.
 They later performed two 30-minute plays for 60 IDPs at Narjis Center.
 The performances were followed by interactive discussions with the audience.
 Mrs. Iman said the audience pointed out a lack of awareness as the reason behind early marriage.
 They, she said, promised to do their best not to let their young girls get married too early.

 “Interactive theater is the most appropriate way to get to the problem and [get] realistic treatment,” said Mrs. Iman.
-She added that her organization would continue reapplying the IRD/Blumont’s theatrical technique in the future.
+She added that her organization would continue reapplying the Blumont’s theatrical technique in the future.

-The theatrical technique is a part of IRD/Blumont’s Camp Coordination and Camp Management/Conflict Resolution and Resilience Building (CCCM/C2RB) programs.
+The theatrical technique is a part of Blumont’s Camp Coordination and Camp Management/Conflict Resolution and Resilience Building (CCCM/C2RB) programs.
 CCCM provides camp management in four camps for internally displaced persons (IDPs) in Iraq, including accommodation and community mobilization activities.
 C2RB improves the lives of individuals in Iraq by identifying and implementing solutions to mitigate violence and conflict among IDPs and host communities.
 They are both funded by UNHCR.

 RELATED READING: